zebrunner/carina/docs/configuration.md

 As a result, you switch between the environments just changing the env argument in the _config.properties file.

 ### [Zebrunner Reporting](https://zebrunner.com/documentation/agents/testng) configuration
-[**agent.properties**](https://github.com/qaprosoft/carina-demo/blob/master/src/main/resources/agent.properties) are used for Zebrunner Reporting integration, here you should specify some values for a proper integration:<table>
+[**agent.properties**](https://github.com/qaprosoft/carina-demo/blob/master/src/main/resources/agent.properties) file is used for Zebrunner Reporting integration, here you should specify some values for a proper integration:<table>
 	<tr>
 		<th>Attribute</th>
 		<th>Meaning</th>